-Synopsis: Duke power forward Marvin Bagley capped off an impressive freshman year by being named ACC Player of the Year and consensus 1st Team All-American.
-Based on his performance, he certainly deserved consideration as the first overall pick in the 2018 NBA Draft.
+Synopsis: Marvin Bagley III capped off an impressive freshman year at Duke by earning ACC Player-of-the-Year and consensus 1st Team All-American honors.
+Based on his accomplishments, he deserved to be considered as the top pick of the 2018 NBA Draft.
 However, that distinction went to Arizona center Deandre Ayton instead.
-The Sacramento Kings couldn’t pass on Bagley and took him with the second pick.
-It probably helped that he seemed to be the only top pick eager to play in Sactown.
-Bagley should be able to put up numbers to avoid becoming a bust.
-I just worry his performance might suffer when he doesn’t get the recognition he craves playing near Steph Curry and Kevin Durant.
+With the 2nd overall pick, the Sacramento Kings couldn’t pass on the former Blue Devil power forward.
+Given his size and skill set, Bagley should be able to avoid becoming a bust.
+I just worry his performance might suffer when he doesn’t get the recognition he craves playing in the shadow of nearby stars Steph Curry and Kevin Durant.
 Oh yeah, there’s also a guy named LeBron who just took his talents to the same state.

-In contrast, Arizona center Deandre Ayton peaked at the end of the season and slipped ahead of Bagley according to most draft analysts.
-When releasing the T10B 2018 Mock NBA Draft, I made the following prediction regarding the 2018 #2 overall pick.
+In contrast, Arizona center Deandre Ayton peaked at the end of the season and moved ahead of Bagley as the likely top overall pick.
+When releasing the T10B 2018 Mock NBA Draft, I made the following prediction.

 Given that Marvin Bagley seems to be the only top pick willing to play for the Kings, he’s the odds-on favorite to go #2.
 Unfortunately, the chip on his shoulder for going 2nd overall may not do him any good playing in the NBA’s purgatory.

 Based on his size and skills, Bagley draws comparisons to future Hall of Famer Chris Bosh.

 BAGLEY VS. BOSH

 Note: “Excess Value” indicates how much more productive the comparable player was relative to production from an average draft pick.
 In this case, Chris Bosh was 1.7x more productive than the average #2 overall pick.